davideast/angular-universal-express-firebase/README.md

 const { angularUniversal } = require('angular-universal-firebase-hosting');
 exports.trigger = angularUniversal.trigger({
   index: __dirname + 'dist-server/index.html',
-  main: __dirname + '/bundle.<generated-hash>.js', // make sure this points at the correct hash
+  main: __dirname + '/bundle.<generated-hash>', // make sure this points at the correct hash
   enableProdMode: true,
   cdnCacheExpiry: 600, // cache in the CDN for 10 minutes
-  browserCacheExpiry: 300 // cache in the browser for 5 minutes });
+  browserCacheExpiry: 300, // cache in the browser for 5 minutes
+  staleWhileRevalidate: 120 // serve a stale version for 2 minutes after cdnCacheExpiry, but refresh CDN in background });
 ```